 This is a homepage blog powered by Tuvix, which is the platform running this page.
-It is based on Plerd, but uses Mojolicious (A next generation web framework for the Perl programming language.) instead of rendering static pages, and it stores the content in an sqlite database with DBIx::Class, and that is for ephemeral storage.
-Persistence is still the source file, the db layer is for convenience and speed.
+It is based on Plerd, but uses Mojolicious (A next generation web framework for the Perl programming language.) to render dynamic instead of static pages.

 The two corner stones of Tuvix is Plerd and Mojolicious, who come together in much the same way as Neelix and Tuvoc did when the transporter merged them into Tuvix in the Star Trek: Voyager episode which has the same name (s2e24).
 (It’s a truly great episode which exemplifies what I like about Star Trek: The sci fi setup can create moral and philosophical dilemmas which we are sure to encounter in the future).

 Furthermore while I do seek feature parity with Plerd, I will also add what ever stuff I want to the mix (such like the undocumented extension support (a PR for adding this functionality to Plerd is opened), the undocumented websocket support and support for other undocumented things and features.)

 Added to the mix is also the Tuvix::InstaPlugin extension which creates

 Plerd::Posts from jpeg images and applies appropriate filters and other such thingsto them.
 Not only are they show cased on this exact blow, but I have also made a filter demo here.
 This is indeed the project which kicked off this subsequent Tuvix project: